androbaza/Xsight-heart-rate/logs/Johanna-logs.md

 * next task: add slits for air flow, decide how to fix the power bank to the case, window for battery status

 ## Week 11
-* try how the design looks like when it's big enough for the power bank 18 x 8 x 2,2 cm
+* 2h working on case in Fusion: trying how the design looks like when it's big enough for the power bank 18 x 8 x 2,2 cm:
+  * putting the power bank inside the hold is not really an option (just too big)
+  * putting it inside the case at the botom would work, maybe we could even get rid of the hold completely
-* try Tim's idea for the hold (plug in the power as the hold itself)
+* next task: try Tims idea for the hold (plug in the power as the hold itself)